Cape Canaveral Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of VWP countries can visit the U.S. for tourism or business without a visa but must obtain ESTA approval before travel
+Citizens of 40 participating countries may enter for tourism or business without obtaining a visa in advance

 Arrival Process